Skip to content

 “Install @runcontext/cli and build a semantic layer for my database.”

 The agent uses CLI commands and reads AGENT_INSTRUCTIONS.md to build your semantic plane.
-It goes back and forth with you — asking about metrics, ownership, and business rules.
+It queries your actual database via MCP, going back and forth with you — asking about metrics, ownership, and business rules — to curate all the way to Gold.

 Terminal window